Lord Mayor of Dublin: Functions

-The office is largely symbolic and its responsibilities consist of chairing meetings of the city council and representing the city at public events.
+Following the reforms of 1840, the office became largely symbolic and its responsibilities consist of chairing meetings of the city council and representing the city at public events.
 Apart from a few reserved functions, which are exercised by the city council as a whole, executive power is exercised by the chief executive, a council official appointed by the Public Appointments Service (formerly by the Local Appointments Commission).
 Except on a handful of occasions where the city government has been suspended for not striking a rate (a level of local tax), Dublin has had a mayor for nearly eight hundred years.

+City regalia and facilities

+Residence

 The Lord Mayor resides in the eighteenth-century Mansion House on Dawson Street.

-A privilege enjoyed by the Lord Mayor is to receive the first car registration number in Dublin for each new year.
-Since 2018, each new Lord Mayor is presented with an official bicycle by the Dublin Cycling Campaign.
-Nial Ring was the first recipient.

-City regalia

 Chain of office

 The chain is the outward sign of the office of the Lord Mayor and is worn within the city when performing official civic functions, important ceremonial occasions and also as appropriate at other times, such as opening conferences, new businesses, etc. It is also worn, at the Lord Mayor's discretion, when paying visits to such places as schools, churches and the emergency services.

 The Lord Mayor of Dublin's gold chain of office was presented by King William III to the City of Dublin in 1698.
 The chain is composed of decorative links including the Tudor rose, a harp, a trefoil-shaped knot and the letter S (thought to stand for Seneschal or Steward).
 A circular gold medal with the bust of William III hangs from the chain.
 The previous chain was not returned by Michael Creagh, the Protestant Jacobite Lord Mayor in 1688–1689.